 Any Religion 200-294 course.

-Area 4.3 Integrating Faith and Life (1 course, 3 credits)
+Area 4.3 Integrating Faith and Life (1 course, 3 credits) Area 4.3 has been eliminated from the General Education Requirements for all students graduating December 2015 and forward.

 A Capstone course (GENL 492) in the senior year is designed to encourage students who are concluding their college experience to wrestle with issues of meaning and moral value.
 Capstone courses are taught by teams of faculty using various topics as a vehicle for interdisciplinary, thoughtful, and critical conversation with senior students.
 It is intended that this conversation will stimulate seniors to see the relationship of their college studies to central issues of human existence.
 Students enrolled in 3-1 or 3-2 programs are exempted from the Capstone requirement.